ugovaretto-codex/compiled-python/README.markdown

 On MacOS set the `CPATH` variable to point to the include directory where `Python.h` resides and the `LIBRARY_PATH` to the location of the `libpython3.*` library.

-On Linux it should be enough to just install the `libpython-dev` package.
+On Linux, it should be enough to just install the `libpython-dev` package.

 Run with `python -c "from lcs import main; main()"` or use `lcs_cython` when building the `lcs_python` module.